Do you have a MacBook Air, iMac or MacBook Pro?

 2. Plug Your iPad Into Your MacBook

 If you’ve one of the newer iPad Pros, Or iPad Air.
 And a MacBook Pro or Air with a USB C port on it.
-Then you’ll have a USB C to USB C cable and you can plug right on in.
+Then you’ll have a USB C to USB C cable and you can connect your device right on in.

 Do you have an older MacBook or other iPad?